gmounika-glb/typing-speed-tester-app/README.md

 1. Create an account or log in.
 2. Start a typing test and monitor your performance.
 3. View saved test results and typing statistics.

----

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code.